RyanBoomer30/Wutu/reference/present.md

       but this runs into shadow stack overflow (the whole thing we are trying to solve with TCE)
   - Generally takes lots of careful book-keeping (sneaking it into the right places, to make sure that tail calls stay tail calls, etc) and tracking tags carefully
+  - If we extended with GC, we would have to be careful not to trigger a GC while tagged pointers to the allocated but not yet populated closures are on our stack.
+They temporary point to part of the linear memory that are filled with junks